nodulusteam/-methodus-throng/readme.md

 ## Throng

-*Throng* decorators enables caching & throttling of class methods in your app.
+*Throng* decorators enable caching & throttling of class methods in your app.

 ### Install